nordic-institute/X-Road/doc/Architecture/arc-ss_x-road_security_server_architecture.md

 The component is a proxy addon.

-### 2.5 Operational Monitoring Buffer
+### 2.5 Opmonitor

-The operational monitoring buffer is an in memory circular buffer that mediates operational monitoring data of the proxy to the operational monitoring daemon.
+Opmonitor component collects operational monitoring information such as which services have been called, how many times, what was the size of the response, etc.
+The monitoring data is published via SOAP and (optional) JMX interfaces.

-The component is a proxy addon.
+The component is a separate daemon process.

 ### 2.6 Signer